JensPenny/SamToSqlite/docs/AmpExplanation.md

 * The docs say that `cheap` and `cheapest` have moved from dmpp to ampp.
 The docs lie.
 * Property `contraceptive` is documented but doesn't exist in the export.
 * None of the fields for `AMPP_NIHDI_BIS` are available.
 Shame, since DDD is useful!

+## DMPP Quirks
+* DMPP has a product id that is undocumented, but looks useful.
+It's exported as a varchar 100
+* Property `reimbursementRequiresPriorAgreement` is documented but doesn't exist in the export.
+* Property `cheapestCeilingPricesStatus5` is documented but doesn't exist in the export.
 *